Other Vehicle Registrations in WashingtonPage Overview

 - Single axle horse or utility trailer weighing more than 2,000 lbs.: $33.75.

-For more information, see our Register Car in Washington page.
+For more information on the registration process, see our Registering a Car in Washington page.

 Mopeds must be registered in Washington, just like you'd register a car.